silviot/edx-platform-wiki/Hackathon-four:-the-more-the-merrier.md

+# The "Community" Edition
+During this hackathon we are lucky to have some external friends and family at edX HQ.
+The best way to make friends is to hack on projects, so that's just what we're doing.
+We count among our friends this time:
+* Part of the Stanford team
+* ...

 # Why this would be useful
 * Learn about parts of the codebase that we rarely touch
 * Work with people we don't get to normally